- 1Department of Pediatric Clinics, School of Dentistry of Ribeirão Preto, University of São Paulo, São Paulo, Brazil

 Bone Morphogenetic Proteins (BMPs) are signaling molecules that are part of the Transforming Growth Factor β (TGF- β) superfamily (30).
 In addition to increasing Dspp gene expression, BMP-2 also plays a very important role in regulating the differentiation process of dental pulp cells into odontoblasts, and they are capable of both producing and cleaving this protein (31).

-The process of terminal differentiation of odontogenic cells results from molecular interactions that occur between dental epithelium and ectomesenchymal cells, involving BMPs, fibroblast growth factors (FGF) and transcriptional factors such as Msx, which support the epithelium-mesenchymal interactions crucial for the onset of tooth development (33).
+The process of terminal differentiation of odontogenic cells results from molecular interactions that occur between dental epithelium and ectomesenchymal cells, involving BMPs, fibroblast growth factors (FGF), and transcriptional factors such as Msx, which support the epithelium-mesenchymal interactions crucial for the onset of tooth development (33).
 The Msx gene is a member of the homeobox gene family expressed during the early stages of craniofacial formation, including the condensation of the ectomesenchymal tissue of the tooth germ (34).
-The MSX1 transcriptional factor induces mesenchymal cell proliferation and prevents odontoblast differentiation at the hood stage by inhibiting the expression of BMPs, including BMP-2 (35).
+The MSX1 transcription factor induces mesenchymal cell proliferation and prevents odontoblast differentiation at the hood stage by inhibiting the expression of BMPs, including BMP-2 (35).

-Osteocalcin (BGLAP) is revealed as the main non-collagenous protein produced by odontoblasts and osteoclasts, whose role is to regulate the organization of the extracellular matrix through interaction with HA, protein matrix and surface receptors (38).
+Osteocalcin (BGLAP) is revealed as the main non-collagenous protein produced by odontoblasts and osteoclasts, whose role is to regulate the organization of the extracellular matrix through interaction with HA, protein matrix, and surface receptors (38).

 In summary, odontoblasts secrete specific dentin matrix proteins, such as DSP and DPP derived from DSPP.
 Dentin also presents in its composition collagen proteins, IBSP, DMP-1, BGLAP, and ALPL that share common regulatory pathways through transcription factors RUNX-2 and MSX-1 (39, 40).